What is this place

 Access: Promenade is free and open 24/7; some park services and playgrounds operate during daytime/evening hours.

-Visit hours: Daylight and evenings; the corniche is illuminated after sunset.
+Visiting hours: Daylight and evenings; the corniche is illuminated after sunset.

-Time needed: 45–90 minutes for a stroll; 2–3 hours with picnic and play stops.
+Visit duration: 45–90 minutes for a stroll; 2–3 hours with picnic and play stops.

 Best time: October–April; in summer, visit after 5 pm with the sea breeze.